unisonweb/unisonweb-org/src/data/docs/testing.md

 ## Generating test cases with code

 Unison's [base library](https://github.com/unisonweb/base) contains powerful utility functions for generating test cases with Unison code, which lets your tests cover a lot more cases than if you are writing test cases manually like we've done so far.
-(This style of testing library is often called a _property-based testing library_.)
+(This style of testing is often called _property-based testing_.)

 The property-based testing support in Unison relies on [an ability](/docs/abilities) called `Gen` (short for "generator").
 If you haven't read about [abilities](/docs/abilities) yet, we suggest taking a detour to do so before continuing.

 For instance, a `'{Gen} Nat` is a computation that, when run, produces `Nat` values.
 You can sample from a `'{Gen} a` multiple times to produce different values.
-Importantly, these are not _random_ values, the sequence of values generated is entirely deterministic:
+Importantly, these are _not random_ values.
+The sequence of values generated is entirely deterministic:

 ```unison
 > sample 100 (natIn 0 10)